On the structure of asymptotic expanders

 \section{Abstract}

 In this paper, we study several analytic and graph-theoretic properties of asymptotic expanders.
 We show that asymptotic expanders can be characterised in terms of their uniform Roe algebra.
-Moreover, we provide uncountably many new counterexamples to the coarse Baum--Connes conjecture.
-These appear to be the first counterexamples that are \emph{not} directly constructed by means of spectral gaps.
+Moreover, we use asymptotic expanders to provide uncountably many new counterexamples to the coarse Baum--Connes conjecture.
 Finally, we show that vertex-transitive asymptotic expanders are actually expanders.
 In particular, this gives a $C^*$-algebraic characterisation of expanders for vertex-transitive graphs.
 We achieve these results by showing that a sequence of asymptotic expanders always admits a ``uniform exhaustion by expanders''.
 This also implies that asymptotic expanders cannot be coarsely embedded into any $L^p$-space.

 \parskip 4pt